Primordial Gravitational Wave Probes of Non-Standard Thermal Histories: The gravitational wave transfer function

+For our purposes, we set the required precision of the method at the percent level, which is achieved with $N \lesssim 10$.

-The differential operator of Eq.~\eqref{eq:final_equation_text} leads to oscillatory functions similar to Bessel functions, whose oscillations make integration up to large $u$ computationally expensive.
-To deal with this, we integrate numerically up to some sufficiently large cut-off $u_\text{end}=200$ that covers many oscillations.
-The solution $\mathcal T(u)$ for larger $u$ is then matched with the WKB approximation \cite{watanabe2006improved, Saikawa:2018rcs, Kite:2021yoe}:
+The differential operator of the l.h.s. of Eq.~\eqref{eq:final_equation_text} leads to oscillatory behavior similar to that of the Bessel functions, making numerical integration up to large $u$ computationally expensive.
+To deal with this, we integrate up to some sufficiently large cut-off $u_\text{end}=200$ that covers many periods of oscillations, and match the solution $\mathcal T_k(u)$ for larger $u$ with the WKB approximation \cite{watanabe2006improved, Saikawa:2018rcs, Kite:2021yoe}:

-The amplitude $A_0$ can be extracted by matching the numerical solution to the analytic formula at the end of the integration:
+The amplitude $A_0$ can be extracted by matching the numerical solution to the analytic formula at the end of the integration range:

 The standard expression for the PGW spectral energy density of $\Omega_{\GW}(\tau,k)$ is then given by~\cite{watanabe2006improved}:

 where the normalization factor $\Delta^2_{\GW,\text{prim}}$ is defined by the primordial input spectrum.
 Presuming an epoch of slow-roll single-field inflation to have preceded reheating, the amplitude of the primordial power spectrum at some characteristic pivot scale is given by $\Delta^2_{\GW,\text{prim}}$ is \cite{abbott1984constraints, sahni1990energy}: